Lylio/tasket/README.md

 This app includes the plugins _frontend-maven-plugin_ and _maven-resources-plugin_.
 This enables the Spring Boot backend and React frontend to be packaged into a single JAR which runs both components together on a single port.

-The app requires a local PostgreSQL database to be active in order to launch.
+The default Spring profile of the app runs using an H2 (in-memory) database.
+The **dev** Spring profile requires a local PostgreSQL database to be active in order to launch.

 #### Database
-1. Update the `src/main/resources/application.properties` file to reflect the PostgreSQL username and password details used by your local instance of PostgreSQL
+1. Update the `src/main/resources/application.yml` file to reflect the database connection username and password details used by your local instance of PostgreSQL
 2. Create a database called 'tasket' (accessible at localhost:5432) using **psql** or a database IDE:
    `CREATE DATABASE tasket`

-The necessary table and column values will be auto-created by Hibernate when the app starts.
+The necessary table and column values will be auto-created by Liquibase when the app starts.

 #### Maven Launch
 1. Navigate to the root directory (where pom.xml is)
 2. Run `mvn clean package` which will create an uber-JAR
-3. Run the JAR with `java -jar target/tasket-0.0.1-SNAPSHOT.jar`
+3. Run the JAR with `java -jar target/tasket-0.0.1-SNAPSHOT.jar` (this is the **default** Spring profile)
 4. Open browser at http://localhost:8080

 #### Spring Profiles